reiver/reiver-uuid/chapters/questions-1/README.md

 9. What can you use a **UUID** for?
 Provide examples.

-10. What is an LUID?
+10. What is a **unique ID**?
 Provide examples.
-11. What is a GUID?
-Provide examples.
-12. What is the difference between a GUID and an LUID?
-13. What is the difference between a GUID and a UUID?
+11. What is the difference between a **unique ID** and a **UUID**?

-14. What are some examples of Centralized GUIDs?
+12. What are some examples of Centralized unique IDs?
-15. What are some examples of Distributed GUIDs?
+13. What are some examples of Distributed unique IDs?